kumarnitil/DevOps-Projects/Linux/README.md

 * dd is not only to delete the lines but it also works as cut paste, yyp is copy paste and ddp is cut paste

 # File System
 * A file in Linux can be a text file or a binary file.
-Use the file command to know. file <file-name>
+Use the file command to know. file (file-name)
 * file pwd when in bin directory would show it is a binary file
 * C means it is a character files linked to the character like keyboard is a character- go to directory cd /dev - this is where you find device files
 * b means block files - you will find it againsts sda which is our hardisk here.
 * l is for link like the shortcuts which we have - like the Desktop shortcuts
   * We will do this when we work on a file location of which is very deep down in the directories
-  * to create a link we give ln -s <absolute path of the file> <link Name>
+  * to create a link we give ln -s (absolute path of the file) (link Name)
   * to delete the link simply use rm command or we can also use unlink command
 * ls -l - display the files sorted in alphabetical order
 * ls -lt - displays the files sorted as per the time stamp
 * ls -ltr - will reverse the sorted order- which will show latest file at the end
+* To change the hostname of your machine you need to change the hostname in  /etc/hostname file and then comeout and run the hostname (updated hostname) command

+# GREP
+* grep command will help find a keyword in a file or a group of files and will return the line whereever the word occurs in the file and will show file path if multiple hits.
+* grep keyword filename - is the format
+* grep -i keyword filename - by giving -i we ignore the case senstivity in the keywords
+* grep -i firewall < anaconda-ks.cfg here. - < is the input redirection symbol which is included by  default.
+* grep -i firewall * - will look for the keyword firewall in all the files in the current directory.
+* grep -iR firewall * - When we use -R with that then it will not only look into the files of the current directory but also the files in the directories present in the current directory.
+Similary this is also a command grep -R SELINUX /etc/*
+* grep also has something which is oppossite of search which is also called as reverse search - grep -v which means show everything apart from the keywords mentioned in the command